-The simple definition of a mortgage is that it is a loan you can take from a bank or a financial institution to help you purchase or refinance a home.
-They’re also called mortgage loans or home loans.
+The simple definition of a mortgage is that it's a loan you take from a bank or other financial institution to help you purchase or refinance a home.
+The loans also are called mortgage loans or home loans.

 Basically, they’re a way of getting a home without having to pay all the cash upfront — they make home ownership more accessible for everyone.